 If you or your loved one suffers from a drug or alcohol addiction, then you likely intimately know the countless ways addiction has the potential to undermine a family’s very foundation.
 Everything you’ve worked so hard at creating together may be shaken, challenged or altered in ways that can be very hard to bear.
-An addiction doesn’t just affect the person taking the drugs or alcohol—it can create a changed family dynamic, one that requires its own measure of support and attention.
+Addiction doesn’t just affect the person taking the drugs or alcohol—it can create a changing family dynamic, one that requires its own measure of support and attention.

 Addiction Can Derail Life And Stability

 When a person suffers from an addiction, their focus might begin to take a narrow scope as they shift their energy away from important aspects of their life, towards the pursuit of finding and using drugs or alcohol.
 In the process, they might negate critical responsibilities and let their relationships deteriorate.
 As they plummet deeper into the spiral of addiction, they may make choices that jeopardize their job, schooling or finances, or even embroil them in legal problems, all of which can threaten a family’s solidarity.

 Due to this, resentment may surface, accompanied by numerous other negative mindsets and emotions.
 Both parties may begin to feel blame, shame, unhappiness, loneliness, doubt, and despondency.
 Left unchecked, these things may gain momentum and create tension, fueling an already tenuous, and at times, volatile situation.

 These things won’t easily go away on their own.
 Our skilled and compassionate staff has the patience, perspective and insight to help you find your way out from beneath the burden, confusion, fear and hopelessness that may have pervaded your life.